Alain91530/neighborhood/README.md

 FilckrAPI.js is a file of util asynchronous functions used to call the Flickr API:

-- searchPicsByPosition: receice an object describing a point of interest and return array containing the first page of public photos around its position.
+- searchPicsByPosition: receive an object describing a point of interest and return an array containing the first page of public photos around its position.
 - getPics: recieve an array of search results and a number max of photos wanted and return an array of blobs.
 - getBlob: recieve an url and return the blob located at this url.